fadymorcos21/resistance-game/README.md

   Deployed on a Raspberry Pi 5 using PM2 and Nginx as a reverse proxy with an SSL certificate.

 - **Domain**:
-  Configured via Namecheap (or equivalent DNS) and pointed to the Pi's public IP.
+  Configured via Namecheap and pointed to the Pi's public IP.

 ---